codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### Interfaces

-#### Codefresh API
+#### Pipelines API

-The Codefresh API serves as the primary gateway toor the Codefresh Pipelines module in the On-premises platform.
+The Pipelines API serves as the primary gateway for the Codefresh Pipelines module in the On-premises platform.
 It handles a wide range of system functionalities, including authentication, authorization, audit logging, user management, and pipeline builds, among others.
-The Codefresh API, also referred to as `cf-api` utilizes a REST API interface with OpenAPI (Swagger v3) specifications.
+The Pipelines API utilizes a REST API interface with OpenAPI (Swagger v3) specifications.

 #### Pipelines UI
 The Pipelines UI acts as a static file server that hosts and delivers all the user interface pages for Codefresh Pipelines.
 It provides visualization of pipelines, builds, third-party integrations and more.